-The appearance of 5,000 to 10,000 persons on the streets of Moscow Monday protesting fraud in the December 4 parliamentary elections is more than just a surprising event.
+The appearance of 5,000 to 10,000 people in the streets of Moscow on Monday to protest fraud in the December 4 parliamentary elections is more than just a surprising event.
 It signals the end of the era of Russian passivity.

 Moscow, sated with easy oil money and politically cynical, has not seen a political demonstration this large in years.
-And whereas past protests dealt with freedom of assembly, an important but secondary issue in the Russian context, this one dealt with the core issue – the freedom of the authorities to falsify the vote.
+Whereas past protests dealt with freedom of assembly, an important but secondary issue in the Russian context, this one dealt with the core issue: the freedom of the authorities to falsify the vote.

-But, despite a generous share of fatalism, anger with United Russia, described by many in Russia as the “party of crooks and thieves” led many to cast protest votes for the Kremlin controlled alternative parties, particularly the communists, who doubled their vote, and Just Russia.
+But, despite a generous share of fatalism, anger with United Russia — described by many in Russia as the “party of crooks and thieves” — led many to cast protest votes for the Kremlin-controlled alternative parties, particularly the Communists, who doubled their vote, and Just Russia.
 The practical result is still the same.
-The Kremlin will control the State Duma just as it did before.
+The Kremlin will control the state Duma just as it did before.
 But the rejection of United Russia is a signal that society is stirring and change is possible.
-The demonstrators who took to the street to protest abuses that have taken place – at least to some degree – since 1991, divined the new mood and acted on it.
-Russia is awakening from its political torpor raising the possibility that Russians will have a new chance to establish the democracy they tragically failed to establish after the fall of the Soviet Union twenty years ago.
+The demonstrators who took to the streets to protest abuses that have taken place — at least to some degree — since 1991, divined the new mood and acted on it.
+Russia is awakening from its political torpor, raising the possibility that Russians will have a new chance to establish the democracy they tragically failed to create after the fall of the Soviet Union 20 years ago.

 — David Satter is a senior fellow at the Hudson Institute and a fellow of the Foreign Policy Institute at the Johns Hopkins University School of Advanced International Studies (SAIS).
 His latest book, It Was a Long Time Ago and It Never Happened Anyway: Russia and the Communist Past is just out from Yale.